-- You can easily plant your own pineapple!
-You just need to plant the leaves to grow yourself a pineapple plant
+- You can easily plant your own pineapple.
+Plant the pineapple leaves to grow yourself a pineapple plant.

-- Chefs use pineapple to soften up meats – the pineapple has enzyme bromelain that makes meats tender (this enzyme breaks down the proteins)
+- Chefs use pineapple to soften up meats.
+The pineapple has the enzyme bromelain that makes meats tender (this enzyme breaks down the proteins).

-- The European travelers and explorers named this fruit pineapple because it looked like ‘pine cone’ up close
+- The European travelers and explorers named this fruit pineapple because it looked like a “pine cone” up close.

-- Did you know that wine can be made from pineapples?
-In Maui, the people make wine from this fruit!
+- In Maui, people make wine from this fruit.

-- The origins of this fruit are from South America, but most pineapples come from Southeast Asia (Thailand and Philippines)
+- This fruit’s origins are from South America, but most pineapples come from Southeast Asia (Thailand and the Philippines).

-- If u harvest the pineapples while still unripe, they won’t ripen later on.
-The way you bought it, it will stay that way
+- If you harvest the pineapples while they are still unripe, they won’t ripen later on.
+The way you bought it, it will stay that way.